 Arcimboldo is among those artists whose intuitive understanding of uncommon details of human perception enabled exploitation of our powerful disposition for face pareidolia and the resolution of dissonance or ambiguity [and see A&O notes on Ambiguity and Pareidolia]

 THE PSYCHOLOGICAL “PURITY” OF SURREALISM.
-The surrealists were deeply influenced by Freud’s insights about the purity of dreams compared to how contaminated they become as remembered through the lenses of cultural and social biases that begin to affect them almst as soon as we wake up.
+The surrealists were deeply influenced by Freud’s insights about the purity of dreams freshly remembered compared to how contaminated they become as remembered through the lenses of cultural and social biases that begin to affect them almst as soon as we wake up.
 Thus dreams before processing by the socialized mind were true, precultural thoughts, and that is what they wanted to represent.
 As peculiar and distorted as their art may seem to our cultured eyes (and ears), it was thought to be a more genuine expression of the contents of mind.
 (A&O notes about DREAMS)

 After meeting in the summer of 1938, “Dali thought his meeting with Freud a failure, but days later, Freud wrote Stefan Zweig: “I really have reason to thank you for the introduction which brought me yesterday’s visitors.
 For until then I was inclined to look upon the surrealists – who have apparently chosen me as their patron saint – as absolute (let us say 95 percent, like alcohol), cranks.
 That young Spaniard, however, with his candid and fanatical eyes, and his undeniable technical mastery, has made me reconsider my opinion.” (from DANGEROUS MINDS blog)